 The Department of Labor may hear each written

 objection filed separately or consolidate for hearing any one or more

 Department of Labor shall introduce in evidence the investigation it

 instituted which formed the basis of its determination, and the Department of Labor, or any interested objectors may thereafter

 introduce such evidence as is material to the issue.
 Thereafter, the

-service or registered mail on all parties to the proceedings.
+service, registered mail, or electronic mail on all parties to the proceedings.
 The final

-determination by the Department of Labor or a public body shall be rendered
+determination by the Department of Labor shall be rendered

 within 30 days after the conclusion of the hearing.